 Because headache may be accompanied by pain in the eye or visual symptoms, it is often attributed to ocular disease.
-However, if the sclerae are white and noninjected, ocular disease is rarely the cause of headache.
+However, if the sclerae are white and noninjected, ocular disease is rarely the cause of significant headache.
 When eye disease is the cause of pain, the location and character of the pain, associated symptoms, and ocular signs are usually evident to the careful observer.
 Conjunctival injection, corneal edema, abnormal pupils, and decreased vision are the hallmarks of such disorders (Behrens 1978).
 Clinicians other than ophthalmologists should be familiar with the symptoms and signs of ocular diseases, such as infection, inflammatory disorders, and glaucoma, that cause headache.

 Ocular symptoms are commonly associated with both primary and secondary headache disorders (ie, idiopathic intracranial hypertension).
 Patients with primary headaches, such as migraine or cluster headache, may present with complaints of photophobia, blurred vision, tearing, ptosis, or ocular pain.